Kraken hand Penguins 4th straight loss with 3-1 victory

 Eberle’s goal at 11:20 of the second pulled Seattle even at 1-1 and Geekie’s goal with 1:27 left in the period gave the Kraken the lead for good.

-Jaden Schwartz added an empty net goal for Seattle, his fifth of the season, while Jones stopped 32 shots in his finest performance to date for the Kraken.
+Jaden Schwartz added an empty net goal for Seattle, his fifth of the season.
+Martin Jones stopped 32 shots.

 The Penguins lost three straight in Western Canada before closing out its road swing against the Kraken.
 Pittsburgh was outscored 15-5 in losses in Edmonton, Calgary and Vancouver.